 - University Faculty Council (University-wide)

 - Information Security & Privacy Risk Council

-- Staff Council (IU Bloomington and IUPUI)
+- Staff Council (Bloomington and IUPUI)

 - University Data Management Council (UDMC) (for applicable policies)